AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Conclusion

 \section{Conclusion}

 We presented AfriMTEB, a large-scale benchmark for African languages spanning 59 languages and 14 tasks, and AfriE5, an adaptation of mE5-large-instruct via cross-lingual contrastive distillation.
-AfriE5 achieves state-of-the-art results on both AfriMTEB-Full and Lite, surpassing strong baselines such as Gemini embedding-001.
+AfriE5 achieves the strongest overall macro-average among open-weight embedding models on both AfriMTEB-Full and AfriMTEB-Lite, with statistically significant gains on several task families, while remaining competitive with proprietary baselines such as Gemini Embedding-001.
 Our ablations show that cross-lingual dataset expansion and balanced translation filtering are crucial for these gains.
-AfriMTEB and AfriE5 provide standardized evaluation and a strong baseline to advance text embedding research for African languages.
+Together, AfriMTEB and AfriE5 provide a standardized evaluation framework and a practical reference point for advancing text embedding research for African languages.